Dalentin1/SchoolManagementApplication/README.md

 ## Seeding the database (idempotent)

-This project includes an idempotent TypeScript seed script that safely inserts initial data and can be re-run without creating duplicate rows.
+In this project I included an idempotent TypeScript seed script that safely inserts initial data and can be re-run without creating duplicate rows.

 - How it works:
   - Bulk inserts use `createMany(..., { skipDuplicates: true })` for speed and idempotency.